Radioactive capsule that fell off truck found in Australia

-Officials said the capsule the size of a pea was found south of Newman on the Great Northern Highway.
+Officials said the capsule the size of a pea was found south of the mining town of Newman on the Great Northern Highway.
 It was detected by a search vehicle travelling at 70 kilometers (43 miles) per hour when specialist equipment picked up radiation emitting from the capsule.

 Portable search equipment was then used to locate it 2 meters (6.5 feet) from the side of the road.